fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/vTrue/Get-AzureRmWebAppPublishingProfile.md

 ## EXAMPLES

-### 1:
+### Example 1:
 ```
 PS C:\> Get-AzureRmWebAppSlotPublishingProfile -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Format "Ftp" -OutputFile "C:\Users\contoso\outputfile"
 ```

-This command gets the publishing profile in Ftp format for Web App ContosoWebApp associated with the resource group Default-Web-WestUS
-    and stores it in the specified output file.
+This command gets the publishing profile in Ftp format for Web App ContosoWebApp associated with the resource group Default-Web-WestUS and stores it in the specified output file.

 ## PARAMETERS

 ### -OutputFile
-Output File
+Specifies the output file that this cmdlet stores the publishing profile.

 ```yaml
 Type: String